 New BMW iNEXT 2021: specs and on-sale date

-A new BMW electric SUV is being developed, and official pictures from its winter testing programme in Sweden have given us our first real taste of what it will look like.
+A new BMW electric SUV is being developed, and official pictures from its winter testing programme in Sweden have given us our first real taste of what it'll look like.

 Based on the Vision iNEXT concept that was revealed in September 2018, the BMW iNEXT forms the basis of a production car that will become the technological flagship for the company’s range of i models in around two years’ time.